ajoseshade/ajose-cyclist-case-study/README.md

 your team will design a new marketing strategy to convert casual riders into annual members.
 But first, Cyclistic executives must approve your recommendations, so they must be backed up with compelling data insights and professional data visualizations.
-## Question
+## Ask phase
+What is the problem you are trying to solve?
- How do annual members and casual riders use Cyclist bikes differently?
+The main objective is to analyse how casual riders and annual members use Cyclist bikes differently.

+How can your insights drive business decions?
+The insights gotten would be used to create strategies on how casual riders can be annual members.

-In order to answer this question and for my analysis, I have chosen a twelve month period from September 2021 to August 2022.
+In order to answer these questions and for my analysis, I have chosen a twelve month period from April 2020 to March 2021.
 This is the original [dataset](https://divvy-tripdata.s3.amazonaws.com/index.html) and [Licence](https://ride.divvybikes.com/data-license-agreement)

 Tools I selected for this project are;